 7. Watoga State Park – Located 14 miles south of Marlinton, this is West Virginia’s largest state park, totaling more than 10,000 acres.
 The park offers the best camping in the state, with 10 modern cabins equipped with air conditioning and heat.
 There are also a large number of campsites with electrical hookups.
 An 11-acre lake can be used for fishing, row-boating or paddle-boating.

-9. Falls of Hills Creek – Located in the Monongahela National Forest, this area encompasses 114 acres.
-Visitors will enjoy three waterfalls and one of the cleanest streams in the state.
+9. Falls of Hills Creek – Located in the Monongahela National Forest, this area encompasses 114 acres of pristine natural beauty.
+Visitors will enjoy three waterfalls and one of the cleanest streams in the state of West Virgina.
 There is a boardwalk with a length of 1,700 feet that you can use to get some amazing photos of the first waterfall.
 Wildflower lovers will find more than 40 species.
 These are in bloom from the spring through the beginning of summer.

 10. Monongahela National Forest – This forest consists of 900,000 acres.
 There are trails extending for literally hundreds of miles within the forest.
 Visitor centers, picnic areas and campgrounds are located throughout the forest.
 There are also many places to go fishing, mountain biking and hiking.